SquareGPS/navixy-api/docs/backend-api/resources/commons/subuser/index.md

 * `registered_region` - string.
 Region part of sub-user's registered address.
 * `registered_city` - string.
 City from registered address.
 * `registered_street_address` - string.
 Sub-user's registered address.
 * `state_reg_num` - string.
 State registration number.
-E.g. EIN in USA, OGRN in Russia.
+E.g. EIN in the USA, OGRN in Russia.
 15 characters max.
 * `tin` - string.
 Taxpayer identification number aka "VATIN" or "INN".
 * `legal_name` - string.
 Sub-user's legal name (for "legal_entity" only).
 * `iec` - optional string.
 Industrial Enterprises Classifier aka "KPP" (used in Russia.
 For "legal_entity" only).
 * `security_group_id` - int.
-An id of the security group to which sub-user belongs to.
+An ID of the security group to which sub-user belongs to.
 Can be null, which means default group with no privileges.
 * `creation_date` - [date/time](../../../getting-started.md#data-types).
 Date and time when sub-user was created.
 This field is read-only, it should not be used in subuser/update.